HL7/fhir-shorthand/input/pagecontent/shorthand.md

 ### Purpose

-This Implementation Guide describes the syntax of FHIR Shorthand.
+This section describes the syntax of FHIR Shorthand.
 FSH is formally defined by an ANTLR4 grammar (_#missing link_).
 A reference implementation of a FSH interpreter/compiler, called SUSHI, is available.

 ### Intended Audience